The greatest weapon against stress is our ability to choose one thought over another. – William James

 Many creatives actually love the creative work they do.
 It’s what they’d do for free if they didn’t have to worry about the trivialities of bills.

-There are quite a few ways this works out, but, for this post, I want to focus on creativity and freedom.
-In my experience, one of the major stressors of creative work is people feeling like they have to work on something rather than getting to work on it.
-(Click to tweet – thanks!)
+There are quite a few ways this works out, but for this post, I want to focus on creativity and freedom.
+In my experience, one of the major stressors of creative work is people feeling like they have to work on something rather than get to work on it.

 - If I don’t do it now, people will think I’m a flake.